ton-blockchain/liquid-staking-contract/Readme.md

 Manages *Current Rate*: interest rate of lending.
 It increase/decrease rate if *Utilization rate* is not matched.

 Process lending requests from Validator Approvals: send funds if there are enough funds and request matches rate and limits.

-Receives debt repayment from validator-controlers.

-Account for fees.

-Stores all validator-controllers it lended assets (it is expected that there will be hundreds of those).
+Saves to *active controller list* (it is expected that there will be hundreds of those)

+Receives debt repayment from validator-controlers: remove tham from *active controller list*

+Account for fees: send governance fee to governance? **TODO**

 Handlers of incoming messages